John Spence Community High School Inclusion Policy:

 10.1 At John Spence we believe that students should be at the centre of the SEND process.
 Their views are valued and are important in shaping support arrangements.
 The process should be participatory and embedded through mutual respect and open and honest communication.

-10.2 For their annual review students with Statements of SEN or EHCPs are asked more formally about their views, their learning, their targets and the support and interventions they receive from the inclusion department.
+10.2 For review meetings, all students are asked more formally about their views, their learning, their targets and the support and interventions they receive from the inclusion department.

 11. Role and responsibilities of the SENCo: